 According to the Corine Land Cover mapping, the project area falls within Broad-leaved Forest and Transitional woodland- shrub regions in the Odemira municipality Portugal.
 Adjoining land cover includes Agro-forestry areas.
-An evaluation of the ESA-world cover-v200 for 2021, focusing on land use and land cover, revealed that the project site was situated within shrublands and areas predominantly covered by trees, with limited patches of grasslands towards the northern direction.
+An evaluation of the ESA-world cover-v200 for 2021, focusing on land use and land cover, revealed that the project site was situated within shrublands, and areas predominantly covered by trees.
 To further ascertain the project's potential contributions to biodiversity, a survey was conducted to count and identify the plant species present in the vicinity of the project area.
 This will be further elaborated in the biodiversity section of the baseline report.